In the Nation’s Service

 Killed In Action 02/22/1970 - Vietnam Veterans Memorial Wall, Panel 13W Line 47

-After graduating from WC George served for four years in the US Army.
+After graduating from Washington College George served four years active duty in the US Army.
 One of those years, Aug.
 1967 to Aug.
-1968,he served in Vietnam as an Army Intelligence Officer.
+1968, he served in Vietnam as an Army Intelligence Officer.
 After being released from active duty he served 20 more years in the Army Reserve.

 - Rogers, Donald ’70

 Shipway, Glen R. Shipway ’65, Army Sergeant

 Glen’s Basic Training was at Fort Leonard Wood in Missouri.
 He was stationed at Ft Belvoir in northern Virginia and spent one year in Vietnam at Long Binh serving with the 44th Medical Brigade.